-In the event of a multistate disaster or national event requiring a DSC, separate DSCs would be appointed to command in each of the affected states due to state law prohibitions (where appropriate/where required).
+In the event of a multi-state disaster or national event requiring a DSC, separate DSCs would be appointed to command in each of the affected states due to state law prohibitions (where appropriate/where required).
 Consistent with current laws and procedures, the governor of a state does not use the DSC to request Department of Defense forces or equipment.

-ORIGINS: The DSC was first implemented for the Group of Eight (G-8) Economic Summit in June 2004.
+ORIGINS: The DSC was first implemented for the G8 Economic Summit in June 2004.
 Brig.
-Gen. Terry Nesbitt (Georgia NG) commanded more than 4,800 Soldiers and Airmen, 317 NG personnel from other states, 43 members of the Georgia State Defense Force and approximately 2,400 Title 10 personnel, including ARNG and ANG units mobilized under T10.
+Gen. Terry Nesbitt (Georgia NG) commanded more than 4,800 Soldiers and Airmen, 317 NG personnel from other states, 43 members of the Georgia Defense Force and approximately 2,400 Title 10 personnel, including ARNG and ANG units mobilized under T10.